kyma-project/website/src/blog-posts/1-kyma-knative-progress-report.md

 ---
-path: "/blog/kyma-knative-progress-report "
+path: "/blog/kyma-knative-progress-report"
-date: "2018-08-09 "
+date: "2018-08-09"
-author: "Ralf Hofmann, Kyma Cloud Software Architecture "
+author: "Ralf Hofmann, Kyma Cloud Software Architecture"
-tags: ["kyma ", "cloud ", "native ", "GoogleNext2018 ", "knative ", "istio ", "kubernetes "]
+tags: ["kyma", "cloud", "native", "GoogleNext2018", "knative", "istio", "kubernetes"]
-title: "Kyma and Knative Integration - Progress Update "
+title: "Kyma and Knative Integration - Progress Update"
 ---

 When Kyma was introduced to the public a few weeks ago at [Google Cloud Next ’18](https://cloud.withgoogle.com/next18/sf/), we talked about the strong partnership that we have with the Knative community.
 Kyma and Knative provide two complementary sets of building blocks, which together offer a powerful framework and a toolset to build cloud-native solutions on top of Kubernetes.